 Sharks are naturally carnivorous, which means their diets consist of flesh.
 Regular sharks consume fish, molluscs, crustaceans and even sea mammals like seals and possibly dolphins – larger species.
 However, when it comes to the native Nurse Sharks commonly found in the Bahamas, the typical diet includes snails, clams, stingrays and sea urchins.

 Some scientists were able to find coral and seaweed that were also consumed by these Nurse Sharks, but this was ruled out by the fact that it was consumed in the process of eating the flesh.

-The most famous water sport in the Bahamas is Snorkeling.
-The most awaited water activity is swimming with sharks.
-Apart from these, tourists – mostly students travelling during spring break – visit the Bahamas for Jet skiing experiences, Windsurfing, Parasailing, Scuba Diving and more.
+One of the most famous water sports in the Bahamas is snorkelling.
+Apart from this, tourists – mostly students travelling during spring break – visit the Bahamas for jet skiing experiences, windsurfing, parasailing, scuba diving and more.

 Another peculiar yet renowned water activity in the Bahamas is swimming with Pigs.
-Yes.
+Yes!
 Like sharks, you get to swim in the turquoise waters with pigs.
-Additionally, you can even set out for wreck explorations and even go fishing.
+Additionally, you can even set out on wreck explorations and even go fishing.